trevino200/Mastering-Kubernetes/Kubectl.md

 etcd-0               Healthy   {"health":"true"}
 ```

-List the nodes in the remote Kubernetes cluster:
+List the nodes in the Kubernetes cluster :

 ```
 kubectl get nodes